Upload PolicyLast updated: June 28th, 2018

 The Museum of ZZT operates with the goal of collecting and sharing as complete a copy of all worlds produced with ZZT and related to ZZT as possible.
 In order to accomplish this visitors are encouraged to upload their own works as well as the works of others which are currently missing from the Museum.

-All uploaded files must be compressed and in the ZIP archive format.
+All files uploaded via the upload form must be compressed and in the ZIP archive format.

 Uploaded files must contain at least one of the following: